Cardi B Says Giving Birth

 She continued: "Why nobody tells you about those things?
 Nobody told me they were gonna stitch my vagina,.
 People just be like, 'Oh, you know, when you give birth, it’s gonna hurt.'"

-She's not the only new mom who has pointed out just how little we talk about the realities of childbirth.
+She's not the only new mum who has pointed out just how little we talk about the realities of childbirth.
 Nor is she the first to describe her "broken vagina," for that matter.

 Advertisement